v1alina/thesis/README.md

 # Exploring ideas of accountability in AI regulation (Master Thesis Project 2024)

 My master thesis project on accountability in AI regulation.
-Using topic modellinng to find associated words and passages in the corpus.
+The thesis explore the use of topic modeling to find associated words and passages related to *accountability* in a corpus of AI regulatory frameworks.

 ## View notebooks and topic model visualisations